LemonadeLabInc/gradle-snippets/README.md

 For Java artifacts the main java component, sources and javadoc jars will be published.

-For Android _libraries_ the the jar, aar, sources and javadoc jars will be published under the `${buildDir}/maven/${variant.name}` directory.
+For Android _libraries_ the aar file will be published.

-By default the `release` variant will be published, to publish a _different_ build variant specify its name in the `publishVariant` project property or `PUBLISH_VARIANT` environment variable.
+For Android _app_ an zip file which contains the apk file and the obfuscation mapping file.

+The `release` variant will be published.

 S3 Repository Plugin
 --------------------